Carl Vandyk

 Carl Vandyk (17 January 1851 – 18 November 1931) was a successful London photographer born in Bunde, Germany.
 From 1882 he owned a studio at Gloucester Road taking images of the British Royal Family including Queen Victoria, King George V as well as other notables such as Alexander I of Yugoslavia, Christian X of Denmark, Buffalo Bill and Enrico Caruso.
 From 1901 the studio moved to Buckingham Palace Road, London.

+Biography

 Carl became a British citizen on 4 February 1886.

 Carl's son Herbert Vandyk (1879–1943) took over the family business in 1913 after studying in London, Berlin and Paris and went on to accumulate 22 Royal Warrants.

 Carl Vandyk owned three London hotels close to his studios: